 The origins of the movement are also seen in traditional Indian culture.
 “Dhairya (patience) and santosh (satisfaction) have been two vital elements of Indian teachings and these are the major underlying elements of slow living,” said Kumar Vishwas, writer and motivational speaker, in an interview with Financial Express on slow living.
 “India has seen everything from moderate slow living to extreme slow living in its thousands of years of being.
 It’s a term connected well to Indian roots.”

-But, during the early days of the pandemic, we were all forced to slow down a bit.
+However, during the early days of the pandemic, we were all forced to slow down a bit.
 We couldn’t grind through life in the same way, moving from the office to the gym to home and back again.
-Grocery stores shelves were emptied of flour and baking supplies as people began making their own food, and hiking trails filled up with families seeking nature.
-According to Google, there were 4X more searches for videos with “slow living” in the title in 2020 than in 2019.
+Grocery store shelves were emptied of flour and baking supplies as people began making their own food, and hiking trails filled up with families seeking nature.
+According to Google, there were four times more searches for videos with “slow living” in the title in 2020 than in 2019.
 Many people become more interested in slowing down than in speeding up, and prioritizing other facets of life than work.

 The grind has been glamorized.
-Instagram and TikTok videos of girls in matching workout sets waking up at 5am to work out and drink protein shakes before a full day of work are abound - but, that might not be what health looks like for everyone.
+Instagram and TikTok videos of girls in matching workout sets waking up at 5am to work out and drink protein shakes before a full day of work abound — but that might not be what health looks like for everyone.